-Electronic Money.
-The following guidelines stored value cards, and other similar shall govern the issuance of electronic products.

-money (e-money) and the operations of electronic money issuers (EMIs).
+Sec.
+4642S Issuance and Operations of Electronic Money.
+The following guidelines shall govern the issuance of electronic money (e-money) and the operations of electronic money issuers (EMIs).
 (Circular No. 649 dated 09 March 2009)

 § 4642S.1 Declaration of policy.
 It is the policy of the BSP to foster the development of efficient and convenient retail payment and fund transfer mechanism in the Philippines.
 The availability and acceptance of e-money as a retail payment medium will be promoted by providing the necessary safeguards and controls to mitigate the risks associated in an e-money business.